dhanushka2001/OpenGL-3D-Render-Recorder/README.md

       glViewport(0.5*((float)width - (float)SCR_WIDTH*(float)height/(float)SCR_HEIGHT), 0, height*(float)SCR_WIDTH/(float)SCR_HEIGHT, height);
   ```

-  The alternative options are setting the viewport to be fixed at the initial size of ``SCR_WIDTH`` and ``SCR_HEIGHT`` which doesn't mess up screen recording, but will lead to the viewport being cropped or off-centre if the window is resized (which isn't a huge issue).
+  The alternative options are setting the viewport size to be fixed at the initial size of ``SCR_WIDTH`` and ``SCR_HEIGHT`` which doesn't mess up screen recording but will lead to the viewport being cropped or off-centre if the window is resized.

   ```cpp
   // keep viewport size fixed (recording doesn't get messed up)